giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 +++
-title = "Creating your own admission controller" description = "Tutorial on how to deploy Istio on a Giant Swarm Kubernetes cluster." date = "2018-10-26" type = "page" weight = 50 tags = ["tutorial"]
+title = "Creating Your Own Admission Controller" description = "Tutorial on how to create your own admission controller." date = "2018-10-26" type = "page" weight = 50 tags = ["tutorial"]
 +++

-# Creating your own admission controller
+# Creating Your Own Admission Controller

 The Kubernetes API is an amazing territory.
 Thanks to being built around the REST model, it gives us the possibility to manage all our workloads using HTTP requests.
 Tools like `kubectl` or `Kubernetes dashboard` take advantage of this, helping to manage the different resources.
 But Kubernetes API is far more.
 Let's take a deeper look at how it is composed: